Book of Common Prayer: 1549 prayer book

-Only after the death of Henry VIII and the accession of Edward VI in 1547 could revision of prayer books proceed faster.
+Only after Henry VIII's death and the accession of Edward VI in 1547 could revision of prayer books proceed faster.
 Despite conservative opposition, Parliament passed the Act of Uniformity on 21 January 1549, and the newly authorised Book of Common Prayer (BCP) was required to be in use by Whitsunday (Pentecost), 9 June.
 Cranmer is "credited [with] the overall job of editorship and the overarching structure of the book," though he borrowed and adapted material from other sources.

-The prayer book had provisions for the daily offices (Morning and Evening Prayer), scripture readings for Sundays and holy days, and services for Communion, public baptism, confirmation, matrimony, visitation of the sick, burial, purification of women upon the birth of a child, and Ash Wednesday.
+The prayer book had provisions for the daily offices (Morning and Evening Prayer), scripture readings for Sundays and holy days, and services for Communion, public baptism, confirmation, matrimony, visitation of the sick, burial, purification of women upon childbirth, and Ash Wednesday.
 An ordinal for ordination services of bishops, priests, and deacons was added in 1550.
-There was also a calendar and lectionary, which meant a Bible and a Psalter were the only other books required by a priest.
+There was also a calendar and lectionary, which meant a Bible and a Psalter were the only other books a priest required.

 The BCP represented a "major theological shift" in England towards Protestantism.
-Cranmer's doctrinal concerns can be seen in the systematic amendment of source material to remove any idea that human merit contributed to an individual's salvation.
+Cranmer's doctrinal concerns can be seen in the systematic amendment of source material to remove any idea that merit contributes to salvation.
 The doctrines of justification by faith and predestination are central to Cranmer's theology.
 These doctrines are implicit throughout the prayer book and had important implications for his understanding of the sacraments.
-Cranmer believed that someone who was not one of God's elect received only the outward form of the sacrament (washing in baptism or eating bread in Communion), but did not receive actual grace, with only the elect receiving the sacramental sign and the grace.
+Cranmer believed that someone who was not one of God's elect received only the outward form of the sacrament (washing in baptism or eating bread in Communion), not actual grace, with only the elect receiving the sacramental sign and the grace.
 Cranmer held the position that faith, a gift given only to the elect, united the outward sign of sacrament and its inward grace, with only the unity of the two making the sacrament effective.
-This position was in agreement with the Reformed churches, but was in opposition to Roman Catholic and Lutheran views.
+This position was in agreement with the Reformed churches but in opposition to Roman Catholic and Lutheran views.